TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    :class:`TextTestRunner`.

    .. versionadded:: 3.2
-      This class was previously named ``_TextTestResult``.
+      This kundi was previously named ``_TextTestResult``.
 The old name still exists as an alias but is deprecated.

 .. data:: defaultTestLoader

-   Instance of the :class:`TestLoader` class intended to be shared.
+   Instance of the :class:`TestLoader` kundi intended to be shared.
 If no customization of the :class:`TestLoader` is needed, this instance can be used instead of repeatedly creating new instances.